dune-project/dune-common/doc/buildsystem/dune-common.rst

 subdirectories.
 The compile flags for all found external packages are added to those targets and the target is linked against all found external libraries.

-To use this while using custom external packages, you have to register your flags to the mechansim.
+To use this while using custom external packages, you have to register your flags to the mechanism.
 Also, some special care has to be given, if your module does build one or more library which targets within the module do link against.

-Carefully read the followinf documentation in those cases:
+Carefully read the following documentation in those cases:

 * :ref:`dune_enable_all_packages`
 * :ref:`dune_register_package_flags`